agony-unleashed/agony-unleashed.github.io/recruitment/index.md

 and from HACs to Attack BCs, or multi-timezone capital supported BS gangs.
-In our currently deployment, we naturally focus on lighter, more agile ships in order to engage greater numbers and move quickly through regions, but we've used all kinds of different doctrines in 2015, and will no doubt do the same in future.
+In our currently deployment, we naturally focus on lighter, more agile ships in order to engage greater numbers and move quickly through regions, but we’ve used all kinds of different doctrines in 2015, and will no doubt do the same in future.

 Agony offers active forums where fleet ideas, ship fittings, and tactics are discussed
-We maintain an extensive wiki providing a repository of knowledge about many of Eve's game mechanics.
+We maintain an extensive wiki providing a repository of knowledge about many of Eve’s game mechanics.

 We also have logistical services for our members to keep hangars full of ships and modules.